Zybulon/h5pandas/README.md

                     [0.08, 0.64, 0.31, 0.98, 0.63, 0.05],
                     [0.74, 0.93, 0.76, 0.54, 0.03, 0.07],
                     [0.79, 0.98, 0.51, 0.73, 0.13, 0.31]],
-                   columns=["f", "o", "o", "b", "a", "r"])
+                   columns=["f", "o", "o", "ß", "a", "r"])

-# you can write a DataFrame into a HDF5 file with create_dataset
+# You can write a DataFrame into a HDF5 file with create_dataset
 # Inside the file, the columns names are saved as attribute of the dataset.
 with h5pandas.File("foo.h5", "w") as file:
     df = file.create_dataset('bar', data=df0)